oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additionally, the following privacy considerations need to be taken into account when using SD-JWT VCs.

+## Unlinkability

+Especially, the privacy considerations in 10.5. in [@!I-D.ietf-oauth-selective-disclosure-jwt] apply to the `cnf` claim.

 ## Type Identifier

 Issuers are advised to consider issuing SD-JWT VCs using more specific